 Melissa has been working in both theatre and theatre education in the Bay Area for almost two decades.
 She is currently the Artistic Director of Impact Theatre in Berkeley.
 She teaches filmmakers about casting and working with actors at the Berkeley Digital Film Institute, and is on faculty at the Berkeley Rep School of Theatre and the CSU East Bay Theatre Arts Department.
 Melissa holds a PhD in Dramatic Art from UC Berkeley, where she was twice awarded the Mark Goodson Prize for Distinguished Theatrical Talent.
 Melissa also writes for Theatre Bay Area Magazine and for TBA's blog, Chatterbox, as well as her own blog bittergertrude.com.

-Min has directed several YEP teen productions including The Little Mermaid Jr., Once Upon a Mattress (G2K Version), Seussical Jr., Aladdin Jr. and the cabaret-style shows Cafe Broadway and Beasts of Broadway, which he also wrote.
-Min has also written the book, music and lyrics for two shows: Tales of Olympus which had its world premiere with BACT in December 2012, and The Song of the Nightingale which will have its world premiere at Altarena Playhouse in 2013.
-His next writing project is Where the Mountain Meets the Moon: A Musical Adaptation which will open at BACT in February 2014.
+Min has directed several YEP teen productions including Mulan, Jr., The Little Mermaid Jr., Once Upon a Mattress (G2K Version), Seussical Jr., Aladdin Jr. and the cabaret-style shows Cafe Broadway and Beasts of Broadway, which he also wrote.
+Min has also written the book, music and lyrics for three shows: Where the Mountain Meets the Moon: A Musical Adaptation, The Song of the Nightingale, and Tales of Olympus: A Greek Myth Musical.
 He has worked as director and musical director for many local theatre productions including Reel Blondes: Back to the Roots, Shout!
 The Mod Musical (Tri-Valley Repertory Theatre), The Last Five Years (TVRT), and Scrooge!
 The Musical (nominated twice for a Shellie, Town Hall Theatre).
 Favorite acting credits include: Joseph in Joseph and the Amazing Technicolor Dreamcoat (TVRT) and Jimmy Smith in Thoroughly Modern Millie (TVRT) for which he was awarded the Pleasanton Playhouse award for Best Actor.
 Min worked in Marketing for Safeway Inc. prior to joining the BACT Marketing Team. www.minkahng.com

 Christina received her B.A. in Drama: Production from the University of Washington.
 Her first show with BACT was Pinkalicious, and has been more than happy to stage manage everything here that she possibly can.
 She has also worked for Intersection for the Arts/Cal Shakes (Alleluia).
 Town Hall (Sly Fox), TheatreFirst (Hanging Georgia), and California Shakespeare Theatre (Candida, Macbeth).